 Howard Wainer– a Tukey prodigy for whom statistics was a chance to invent

-Orville Baker– NIU English led our study group for six week in Greece, Northern Illinois University, Dept of English
+Orville Baker– Dr Baker led our study group for six week in Greece, Northern Illinois University, Dept of English

-Barry Bauman– Art Institute conservator, taught me frame building and conservation
+Barry Bauman– Art Institute of Chicgao conservator, taught me frame building and conservation

 Michael Limoli– my ballet teacher (when I was 40), now a renowned clarinetist

 William Thomas McKinley– prominent composer, supervised my music theory self-study, University of Chicago, Dept of Music

-Peter Homans– taught Freud in the Divinity School, where I got the Ricoeur approach to interpretation
+Peter Homans– taught Freud in the Divinity School, where I got the Ricoeur approach to interpretation, University of Chicago

 Leo Nedelsky– a student/colleague of Fermi, taught me classical physics, relativity, and quantum mechanics in one year with tea, University of Chicago, New Collegiate Division and Dept of Physics,

 Oh shit, I forgot to take a business course.